ESCAPE-WP2/rucio-analysis/README.md

 eng@ubuntu:~/rucio-analysis/etc/ansible$ make build-escape-on-local
 ```

-It is also possible to set remote targets for the Ansible install script, e.g.
+It is also possible to deploy to remote targets using the Ansible install script, e.g.

 ```bash
 eng@ubuntu:~/rucio-analysis/etc/ansible$ make build-escape-on-escape-rucio-analysis
 ```

 provided that:
-- the host target has been defined in `etc/hosts/inventory.ini`,
+- the host target has been defined in `etc/hosts/inventory.ini`, and
-- a `crontab.yml` has been specified in `etc/ansible/vars/crontabs`,
+- a `crontab.yml` has been specified in `etc/ansible/vars/crontabs`.
-- there is an entry in `etc/ansible/Makefile`.

-Note the entry in `etc/ansible/Makefile` should contain the additional parameters:
+The call to the Ansible install script should include the additional parameters (if different from default):

 - **RUCIO_ANALYSIS_HOSTS**: a host target, as defined in `etc/ansible/hosts/inventory.ini` (default: 'localhost')
 - **RUCIO_VOMS**: the VOMS that the user will authenticate against (default: 'escape')
 - **RUCIO_ANALYSIS_IMAGE_MAKE_TARGET**: the make target for the rucio-analysis image, as defined in Makefile (default: 'escape')
 - **RUCIO_ANALYSIS_IMAGE_TAG**: tag of the dockerised image.
 This must correspond to a build instruction in the Makefile (default: 'escape').

+This call can also be added as a Make target in `etc/ansible/Makefile`, as shown in the `Make` commands above.